-Recently Lisa Morden, Senior Director for Global Sustainability, interviewed Sandra about her aspirations for Kimberly-Clark’s Global Supply Chain and Sustainability 2022.
+Recently Lisa Morden, Vice President Safety and Sustainability, interviewed Sandra about her aspirations for Kimberly-Clark’s Global Supply Chain and Sustainability 2022.

 “We have given ourselves ambitious goals by the year 2022, which are both challenging and exciting, as they stretch us to perform our very best,” said MacQuillan.

 Connectivity is key in her vision – the more we talk about the social and environmental value that we want to create now and in the future, the more we will connect with our customers, consumers and our partners.

 Connectivity is also about how we can find different ways to do things by aligning and working with others external to the business.

 “As technology evolves and as we learn more about what we can do, it is possible that we could have a footprint that gives back, rather than takes,” she said.
 “The huge amount of technological change that is happening provides so many opportunities for us to be more connected and more effective in what we do.
 There’s no stopping us.”